wallarm/product-documentation/docs/latest/admin-en/installation-kubernetes-en.md

     ```
     helm repo add wallarm https://charts.wallarm.com
     ```

+    !!! info "Deployment from your own registries"
+        Alternatively, you can install the Wallarm Ingress controller from the images stored [in your own registries](#deployment-from-your-own-registries).

 1. Create the `values.yaml` file with the [Wallarm configuration][configure-nginx-ing-controller-docs].
 Example of the file with the minimum configuration is below.

     When using an API token, specify a node group name in the `nodeGroup` parameter.
 Your node will be assigned to this group, shown in the Wallarm Console's **Nodes** section.
 The default group name is `defaultIngressGroup`.